-Since man fell from obedience to God, which he was enabled and engaged to perform by the comforts of his first happy state in Paradise, God might have justly refused ever to give man again any comforts beforehand, to encourage him to his duty, that the way to holiness being hedged up against him with the thorns and briars of fear, grief and despair, he might never be able to escape the sentence of death which was denounced against his first transgression.
-This justice of God is manifest in the method of the legal covenant, in which God promises us no life, comfort or happiness, until we have thoroughly performed His law, and may be seen in the Mount Sinai promulgation, explicated throughout Leviticus 26.
-And we are by nature so strongly addicted to this legal method of salvation that it is a hard matter to dissuade those that live under the light of the gospel from placing the duties of the law before the comforts of the gospel.
-If they cannot make salvation itself, yet they will be sure to make all the comforts of it to depend on their own works.
-They think it as unreasonable to expect comfort before duty, as wages before work, or the fruits of the earth before the husbandman's labor (2 Tim.
-2:6).
-They account the only effectual way to secure the obedience we owe to the law of God is to ground all our comforts on the performance of it; and that the contrary doctrine strengthens the hands of the wicked, by prophesying peace to them, where there is no peace (Ezek.
-13:16, 22), and opens the floodgates to all licentiousness.
-Therefore, some preachers will advise men not to be solicitous and hasty of getting comfort, but that they should rather exercise themselves diligently to the performance of their duty; and they tell them that, in so doing, their condition will be safe and happy at last, though they never enjoy any comfort of their salvation, as long as they live in this world.
+SInce Man fell from Obedience to God, which he was enabled and engaged to perform by the Comforts of his first happy state in Paradise, God might have justly refused ever to give Man again any Comforts beforehand to encourage him to his Duty; that the way to Holiness being hedged up against him with the Thorns and Briars of Fear, Grief and Despair, he might never be able to escape the Sentence of Death, which was denounced against his first Transgression.
+This Justice of God is manifest in the Method of the Legal Covenant, wherein God promiseth us no Life, Comfort or Happiness until we have thoroughly performed his Law, and may be seen in the Mount Sinai Promulgation explicated Levite.
+26. throughout, and we are by Nature so strongly addicted to this Legal Method of Salvation, that it is a hard matter to dissuade those that live under the Light of the Gospel, from placing the Duties of the Law before the Comforts of the Gospel; if they cannot make Salvation itself, yet they will be sure to make all the Comforts of it to depend upon their own Works.
+They think it as unreasonable to expect.
+Comfort before Duty, as Wages before Work, or the Fruits of the Earth before the Husband Man's Labor, 2 Tim.
+2.6.
+They account the only effectual way to secure the Obedience we owe to the Law of God, is to ground all our Comforts on the Performance of it, and that the contrary Doctrine strengthens the Hands of the Wicked by prophesying Peace to them where there is no Peace, Ezek.
+13.16, 22.

+And openeth the Flood-gates to all Licentiousness, therefore some Preachers will advise Men not to be solicitous and hasty of getting of Comfort, but that they should rather exercise themselves diligently in the Performance of their Duty, and they tell them that in so doing, their Condition will be safe and happy at last, though they never enjoy any Comfort of their Salvation, as long as they live in this World.